khalidhmd/udacity-travel-app/README.md

 - Save a trip in browser local storage
 - Remove the trip from browser local storage

-The saved trip are stored in the browswer local storage not on the surver.
+The saved trip are stored in the browser local storage not on the server.
 On application start or page refresh, the application loads the trip data from browser local storage and render the trip data on the page.
 When "Save trip" button is pressed, the trip data is saved to the browser local storage.
 When the "remove trip" button is pressed, the trip data is cleared from browser local storage and the page is refreshed and trip data is no longer displayed.